Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? (2025)

 How our sense of smell processes floral essence

 The journey of scent from nose to brain is fascinating.
 Fragrant jasmine’s molecules enter our nose, mix with mucus, and bind to receptors.
-Humans have about 400 types of receptors, each responding to different patterns of molecules.
+Human beings have about 400 types of olfactory receptors, each responding to different molecular patterns.

 These signals then travel to the brain’s limbic structures.
 The amygdala and hippocampus receive them directly.
 This is why a simple sniff can bring back memories, change our mood, and evoke strong feelings.
 The National Institutes of Health and books like Shepherd’s The Human Sense of Smell explain these steps in detail.